FluxOps

 The UI prioritizes visibility over interaction, mirroring operational environments where crews communicate primarily through radio systems rather than constant screen input.

-Rerouting is treated as an exception flow, not a default action, reflecting the cost and risk associated with involving external airports.
+Rerouting is treated as an Exception Flow, not a default action, reflecting the cost and risk associated with involving external airports.

 Minimal controls reduce cognitive load during high-pressure scenarios while preserving full decision context.